Richard Tice: Personal life

-Tice is divorced after a 24-year marriage with his ex-wife Emma, with whom he has three children.
-He began a relationship with the right-wing political journalist Isabel Oakeshott in 2018, and separated from his wife in March 2019.
+Tice is divorced after a 24-year marriage to Emma, with whom he has three children.
+He began an extramarital affair with the right-wing political journalist Isabel Oakeshott in 2018, and separated from his wife in March 2019.
+They announced their engagement in 2025.
+In January 2025, Tice was said to be splitting his time between the House of Commons and his constituency in Skegness as well as spending time in Dubai, where Oakeshott moved with her children.

 Tice grew up and first went to school in Northampton, and is a supporter of Northampton Saints rugby club.
 Tice was a member of the governing body of Northampton Academy between 2005 and 2019 and has also been vice chair of trustees at Uppingham School.

 A long-time contributor to the magazine Property Week, Tice is a regular commentator on developments within the property world.
 Tice has identified as a Christian and said he "enjoys the church [and] believes in God".

 In October 2019, openDemocracy revealed that two offshore companies in tax havens had owned shares in Tice's family business, Sunley Family Limited, since 1994.